capta1nseal/kood-sisu-demo/src/Exercises/README-FOR-MD-FILES.md

 For example you can create a portfolio repository that contains your public/private projects (that you are allowed and can show to others without limitations) and including well done README.md file will help you to showcase your productions when applying to a job.

-## And what to write inside of the .md file?
+## What to write inside of the .md file?

 Basically you can write anything (although that's not the point).
 If you checked the link above you might have gotten an idea of how the README.md file can be used to provide info of the code and how to set it up.